RaphaelIT7/gmod-holylib/README.md

 #### EntityList:RemoveEntity(Entity ent)
 Removes the given entity from the list.<br>

+#### EntityList EntityList:CreateCopy()
+Returns a new EntityList that contains the exact same values as this list (This is way faster than manually creating a copy)<br>

 ## httpserver
 This module adds a library with functions to create and run a httpserver.<br>